 05. Technical reasons.

 Finally, there were a couple of technical reasons for the rebrand.
 For example, our website was created a few years ago without a “mobile-first” mindset.
 Given the increasing trend of people viewing websites on mobile, we needed to address this.
-What better time to do so than during a rebrand.
+What better time to do so than while you getting rebranded.
 While “mobile-first” isn’t a new topic, we made the mistake in the past to ignore this need.
 Alas, we finally addressed it!

 There you have it!
 In a nutshell, we weren’t IN LOVE with our old brand anymore.
 Sometimes, you just need to fall in love with your brand all over again.
 And, other times, you simply just need to rebrand, so you can fall in love with a new brand.